Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

 which is positive-definite due to the non-negativity of $\pazocal{D}$.
-This construction leads to the \emph{Fisher's metric}, which is the unique metric that emerges from a broad class of divergences~\cite[Th.~5]{amari2010information}, with this being this closely related Chentsov’s theorem~\cite{chentsov1982statistical,ay2015information,van2017uniqueness,dowty2018chentsov}.
+This construction leads to the \emph{Fisher's metric}, which is the unique metric that emerges from a broad class of divergences~(\cite{amari2010information}, Th.~5), with this being closely related with Chentsov’s theorem~\cite{chentsov1982statistical,ay2015information,van2017uniqueness,dowty2018chentsov}.
 Similarly, connections emerge at the third-order expansion of the divergence as follows:

-In summary, Fisher's metric is insensible the choice of divergence but the resulting connections are, and therefore the effects of a particular $\pazocal{D}$ manifest only at third-order.
+In summary, Fisher's metric is insensible the choice of divergence but the resulting connections are, and therefore the effects of a particular $\pazocal{D}$ manifest only at the third order.

-Bregman divergences always give rise to flat geometries (as for them $\partial_{i ,j} \partial_{k'} \pazocal{D}[\xi;\xi']=\partial_{k} \partial_{i',j'} \pazocal{D}[\xi;\xi']=0$), and therefore other type of divergences are needed in order to establish curved non-Riemmanian geometries.
-As mentioned in Section~\ref{sec:dual_geometry}, the deviation of a given connection $\nabla$ from its corresponding metric-compatible (i.e. Levi-Civita) counterpart can be measured by $\alpha T$, where $T$ corresponds to the invariant \textit{Amari-Chensov} tensor~\cite{cencov2000statistical,amari1982differential} and $\alpha \in \mathbb{R}$ is a free parameter.
-The invariance of $T$ implies that the value of $\alpha$ entirely determines the connection, and the corresponding geometry can be obtained from a divergence of the form
+Bregman divergences always give rise to flat geometries, as for them, $\partial_{i ,j} \partial_{k'} \pazocal{D}[\xi;\xi']=\partial_{k} \partial_{i',j'} \pazocal{D}[\xi;\xi']=0$, and therefore other types of divergences are needed in order to establish curved non-Riemannian geometries.
+As mentioned in Section~\ref{sec:dual_geometry}, the deviation of a given connection $\nabla$ from its corresponding metric-compatible (i.e., Levi--Civita) counterpart can be measured by $\alpha T$, where $T$ corresponds to the invariant \textit{Amari--Chensov} tensor~\cite{cencov2000statistical,amari1982differential} and $\alpha \in \mathbb{R}$ is a free parameter.
+The invariance of $T$ implies that the value of $\alpha$ entirely determines the connection, and the corresponding geometry can be obtained from a divergence of the form~\cite{PhysRevResearch.3.033216}

 which is known as \emph{$\alpha$-divergence}.
-As important particular cases, if $\alpha=0$ then $\pazocal{D}_{\alpha}$ becomes the square of Hellinger's distance, and if $\alpha=\pm1$ then it gives the well-known Kullback-Leibler divergence.
-Furthermore, it can be shown that the Kullback-Leiver divergence is a Bregman divergence, which in turn implies that for those cases the resulting geometry is flat.
-This illustrates the fact that being Riemmanian (i.e. $\alpha=0$) and Euclidean ($\alpha=\pm1$) are independent features of a geometry.
+As important particular cases, if $\alpha=0$ then $\pazocal{D}_{\alpha}$ becomes the square of Hellinger's distance, and if $\alpha=\pm1$ then it gives the well-known Kullback--Leibler divergence.
+Furthermore, it can be shown that the Kullback--Leibler divergence is a Bregman divergence, which in turn implies that for those cases the resulting geometry is flat.
+This illustrates the fact that being Riemannian (i.e., $\alpha=0$) and Euclidean ($\alpha=\pm1$) are independent features of a geometry.